-Author Gary Collins in his book “Christian Counseling” offers 16 principles for effective communications:
+Author Gary Collins in his book “Christian Counseling” offers 16 principles for effective communication in marriage:

 - Avoid double messages: saying something and contradicting it in a non-verbal way.
 We communicate with words, tone, facial expressions, gestures, and body language.